 1. Complaints may be made verbally or in writing, by e-mail, by telephone or in any other form in respect of a claims management service that we have provided.

 2. We reserve the right to decline the consideration of a complaint that is made more than six years after the event when the complaint occurred, or more than three years after you became aware of the cause of the complaint.
 There may be instances where we will waive this requirement at our discretion.
 We will confirm to you in writing if a complaint has been made outside the time limit that we are prepared to consider.

 3. We will send you electronic or written acknowledgment of your complaint within five business days of receipt.
 We will identify the person who will handle the complaint.
 Wherever practically possible, that person will not have been directly involved in the subject of the complaint, and will have the relevant authority to investigate and bring the complaint to a satisfactory outcome.

 4. Within four working weeks of receiving a complaint, we will send you either:

 4.1. a response which addresses the complaint to a satisfactory outcome, or

 4.2. a holding response, which explains why we cannot yet resolve the complaint and also indicates when we will contact you.

 5. Within eight working weeks of receiving a complaint we will send you either:

-5.2 a response which: explains why we are still not able to make a fair response, giving reasons for the delay and indicating the timescale of when we will be able to provide a fair response.
+5.2. a response which: explains why we are still not able to make a final response, giving reasons for the delay and indicating the timescale of when we will be able to provide a final response.